What is Non-Cumulative Preference Shares

 Conclusion

-So, one of the striking feature of non-cumulative preference shares is that there is no liability to pay, which offers flexibility to companies during times of financial crisis.
+So, one of the striking features of non-cumulative preference shares is that there is no liability to pay, which offers flexibility to companies during times of financial crisis.
 Further, the unpaid dividends also don’t amount to any arrears.
 As such, companies should include non-cumulative preference shares in their capital structure.

 Recommended Articles